amisha1816/Semester-Capstone-Project/README.md

 _Week 5 (May 21 - 27)_ → Crops + Inventory
  - Code crops collision so we can:
- - planting crops ❗❗ AS
- - crops growing back ❗❗ AS
  - crops appearing  🦋 AS
        - i coded that apples appear rn 🦋 AS
  - crops being harvested 🦋 AS